 Sustainability Stewardship Council Membership

 Faculty members are nominated through their respective faculties through an inclusive and transparent process initiated by faculty deans.
-All faculty members should be made aware of the council and opportunities to participate.
-Nominees are approved by the Executive Advisory Council.
+All faculty members should be aware of the council and participation opportunities.
+Nominees are approved by the Dean.
 Faculty terms are for two years and are renewable.

-Student members are selected by the Executive Advisory Council through a well advertised application process.
+Student members are selected by an ad-hoc committee through a well-advertised application process.
 Student terms are for one year and are renewable.

-Staff members are appointed by the Executive Advisory Council according to their organizational roles and expertise.
+Staff members are appointed by their Director/head of the unit according to their organizational roles and expertise.
 Staff terms are for two years and are renewable.

 Community members are nominated by the SSC and appointed by the Executive Advisory Council.
 Community member terms are for two years and are renewable.